I Planned A Disney Vacation But Am Afraid My Kids Won’t Appreciate It

 If you honestly feel like you’ve reached parity in your vacation responsibilities, then there’s something else going on.
 It could be that your struggle for an epic family vacation has poisoned them for your wife.
 Talk to her about it.
 Ask her how she’s feeling about the trip before you go and find out if she has any concerns.
 Go into it openly.
 Try not to get defensive if she has any criticisms.
 If you want to solve this thing, you’re going to have to listen.
 Chances are she just needs to see you ease off a bit on your expectations.

 Of course, none of this addresses your kids.
 And this is where your expectations are really going to have to be revised.
 Your kids are way too young to understand what it takes for you to get vacation time or pay for Disney World tickets.
 To be perfectly blunt, they do not give a shit how hard you worked or how much you saved to make the good times happen.
-It’s not that they are being calloused and selfish, it’s more that they simply cannot comprehend concepts like the value of work and money right now.
-It’s a bit abstract.
-And you remind them how hard you worked or how much you spent is not helping anything.
-They won’t get it and you’ll keep feeling resentful.
+It’s not that they are being calloused and selfish; it’s more that they simply cannot comprehend concepts like the value of work and money right now.
+And you reminding them how hard you worked or how much you spent is not helping anything.
+They won’t get it, and you’ll keep feeling resentful.

 Finally, remember that kids are going to be their same weird selves no matter where you are.
 The kids you have at home are the same kids you have in Orlando.
 You can’t expect them to suddenly have fewer meltdowns because they’ve traveled two days south.
 In fact, disruptions in their diet and sleeping schedules might make it more likely for them to lose their minds.
 So cut them a little slack.

-I think that if you dial back the expectation a bit things will get much better.
-Vacations don’t have to be perfect, they just have to be.
+I think that if you dial back the expectations, things will get much better.
+Vacations don’t have to be perfect; they just have to be.